swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 ... = try resolveDistributedActorProtocol(id: ..., as: Greeter.self, using: websocketActorSystem)
 ```

-the resolve call would use the types defined for the `ActorID` and `SerializationRequirement` to see if this `Greeter` protocol is even implementable using these, i.e. if its distributed method parameters/return types do indeed conform to `Codable`, and if there isn't a conflict with regards to the actor ID.
+The resolve call would use the types defined for the `ActorID` and `SerializationRequirement` to see if this `Greeter` protocol is even implementable using these, i.e. if its distributed method parameters/return types do indeed conform to `Codable`, and if there isn't a conflict with regards to the actor ID.

 This means that we should reject at compile-time any attempts to resolve a protocol that clearly cannot be implemented over the actor system in question, for example: